Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - :class:`discord.User` and :class:`discord.Member`
 - :class:`discord.Role`

-To use a mentionable type, a parameter should annotate to a :obj:`~typing.Union` with each model:
+Since you need to specify multiple distinct types here, a :obj:`~typing.Union` annotation needs to be used:

 .. code-block:: python